 More information on the Good Shepherd Trust's approach to safeguarding, can be found here.

-Mrs Yvonne McLeod: nominated IAB member for child protection
+Mrs Sarah Smith: nominated LGB member for child protection and safeguarding.

 If you are concerned about the safety of a child or an adult working at The Weald, please contact a Designated Safeguarding Lead (DSL) within the school without delay in person, by phone (01306 711719) or by email: email@example.com